micheles/papers/PITCHME.md

 - rabbitmq is meant for resilience and stores everything in the mnesia database, but we do not need that and it is counterproductive
 - there are lots of configurations that the users can get wrong

++++

+**celery/rabbitmq**

 - we had problems with specific versions of rabbitmq
 - using celery/redis did not work out (missing revoke)

----

-**celery/rabbitmq**

 - celery by default was keeping in memory all task results (memory leak)
 - the default configuration is not the ideal one for our use case
 - we had celery waiting for already completed tasks :-(

+**celery/rabbitmq**

 - celery has 50,000+ lines of code, while rabbitmq is even more alien
 - if it does not work, you are dead (but the mailing list is helpful)
+- there are strong limits on the amount of data you can transfer in a small amount of time

 ---